Skip to content

 Kathy Casey, PhD, RN, NPD-BC, is nationally and internationally known for her Casey-Fink Survey design work supporting graduate nurse role transition, nurse retention, and readiness for professional practice.

 In March 2023, Kathy received the Association for Nursing Professional Development's Marlene Kramer Lifetime Achievement Award for her contributions and research on survey development for use in education and practice programs.
-In October 2023, Kathy will be inducted as a fellow in the American Academy of Nursing.
+In October 2023, Kathy was inducted as a fellow in the American Academy of Nursing.

 Kathy received her Bachelor of Science in Nursing from Pacific Lutheran University, her Master's Degree in Nursing Administration from the University of Colorado, College of Nursing, and her Doctorate in Nursing Education from the University of Northern Colorado, School of Nursing.

-Dr. Kortney James is a PhD prepared nurse and Associate Health Policy Researcher at RAND Corporation.
+Dr. Kortney Floyd James is a PhD prepared nurse and Associate Health Policy Researcher at RAND Corporation.
 Her research focuses on improving access to quality reproductive health services to minoritized populations.
-Dr. James is also the Associate Editor of the Nursing for Women's Health Journal, a role in which she is committed to recruiting and supporting manuscripts and research that reflect diverse perspectives and identities.
-Dr. James recently completed a postdoctoral fellowship in the National Clinician Scholars Program, a continuation of the Robert Wood Johnson Foundation, in the School of Medicine at the University of California, Los Angeles.
-During her postdoctoral fellowship Dr. James has published several manuscripts in high impact journals.
+Dr. Floyd James is also the Associate Editor of the Nursing for Women's Health Journal, a role in which she is committed to recruiting and supporting manuscripts and research that reflect diverse perspectives and identities.
+Dr. Floyd James recently completed a postdoctoral fellowship in the National Clinician Scholars Program, a continuation of the Robert Wood Johnson Foundation, in the School of Medicine at the University of California, Los Angeles.
+During her postdoctoral fellowship Dr. Floyd James has published several manuscripts in high impact journals.
 Select publications include "NIH funding: Hone efforts to tackle structural racism" featured in Nature and "Factors associated with postpartum maternal functioning in Black women," featured in Journal of Clinical Medicine.
-Thus far, Dr. James has been awarded $230,000 to support her research related to Black perinatal mental health.
-She received $30,000 from the Iris Cantor UCLA Women's Health Center to support her mixed methods study that aims to identify and understand culturally and racially relevant influences on their journey to healing from perinatal mood and anxiety disorders.
-Dr. James also received $200,000 from the American Nurses Foundation to implement an educational intervention to support ambulatory care nurses and other healthcare staff to care for Black pregnant and postpartum people’s mental health needs with culturally relevant resources.
+Dr. Floyd James also received $200,000 from the American Nurses Foundation to implement an educational intervention to support ambulatory care nurses and other healthcare staff to care for Black pregnant and postpartum people’s mental health needs with culturally relevant resources.

 For questions or inquiries please contact the ANCC Research Council members at anccrc@ana.org.